rrrrhhhh123/cpp_interp_from_cmake/README.md

 # Spline Interpolation C++ SO to Python Library

-This repo is an toy example to implement the spline interpolation in C++, and compile to a python library by pybind11 and cmake
+This repo is a toy example to implement the spline interpolation in C++, and compile to a python library by pybind11 and cmake

 ## Installation for this repo